310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hehe, it’s disgraceful for a hero to run away with their tail between their legs~
+fufu, it is disgraceful for a hero to run away with their tail between their legs~
 {% endbubble %}

 {% bubble Tetora worried %}